 Front Inside Knee Pain Caused by a Loose Ligament

-This past week, while seeing patients in Grand Cayman, I saw a woman who had gotten some relief from a first stem cell treatment for front inside knee pain, but she wanted more.
-What was interesting was that her remaining pain in this area of the knee seemed to be caused by a loose ACL ligament.
-How could a ligament in the middle of the knee have anything to do with why the inside of the front of her knee hurt?
+This past week I saw a patient who had gotten some relief from a first stem cell treatment for front inside knee pain, but she wanted more.
+Her remaining pain in this area of the knee seemed to be caused by a loose ACL ligament — ACL laxity.

 What Is the ACL Ligament?